RichardTND/River-Barrage/README.md

 https://github.com/martinpiper/C64Public
 (Download zip)

+Unzip it somewhere.

-Unzip it onto your storage device then copy the RIVER BARRAGE project as a new project inside the C64Public directory.
+Then copy the RIVER BARRAGE project as a new project inside the C64Public directory.